 - All examples found in professional wrestling are here!

 - Professional wrestler-turned—commentator Tazz is in the habit of calling his broadcast partners "Captain Obvious", when they sum up something that the viewers just saw fifteen seconds ago.

 - The really bad ones will actually do this to themselves, thanks to Department of Redundancy Department.
 (Michael Cole: "[Name] has been completely embarrassed! ...they're humiliated!")

-- TNA commentator Mike Tenay does the same thing whenever the wrestler Rellik is mentioned ("That's 'killer' spelled backwards.")
+- Former TNA commentator Mike Tenay does the same thing whenever the wrestler Rellik is mentioned ("That's 'killer' spelled backwards.")
 Eric Young later started parodying Mike Tenay on this, referring to Rellik as Rellik-that's-killer-spelled-backwards, as if the entire thing was the guy's name.

-Web Video (this folder is about web videos)
+This folder is about web videos